danielsaidi/nextra/README.txt

 Documentation
 =============

-The solution is fully documented and uses Doxygen to extract a HTML documentation for each new release.
-The documentation can be found at my personal web site:
+The solution  documentation can be found at my personal site:

     >> http://saidi.se/doc/nextra

-If I haven't updated the documentation for a certain release, send me an e-mail and I'll do it asap.
+If I haven't updated the documentation for a new release, be a doll and send me an e-mail, and I'll do it asap.